 Think of your favourite story or movie growing up…did you ever imagine what it would be like to be one of the characters in the book or movie?
 For me, it was always climbing the Magic Faraway Tree, exploring the different lands at the top with Moonface, Silky and Saucepan Man, and then sliding down the slippery dip through the middle of the tree.
-Or being Dorothy from the Wizard of Oz with those bright red sparkly shoes as she ventured with Toto, Scarecrow, Tinman and Lion to the Emerald City to find the ‘Great and Wonderful Oz’.
+Or Dorothy from the Wizard of Oz with those bright red sparkly shoes as she ventured with Toto, Scarecrow, Tinman and Lion to the Emerald City to find the ‘Great and Wonderful Oz’.
 And once I got into Nancy Drew books…oh the adventures!

-Now think about the books, movies, games and real life events that enliven your child’s world.
+Now think about the books, movies, games and real-life events that enliven your child’s world.
 Imagine your child could step into their favourite story with their whole body, mind and imagination.
 Once in the story, they need to decide on the outcome by experimenting with different ideas and choices.
 They would need to communicate and negotiate with other characters in the story.

 This is what Drama Therapy is all about.
 It’s about creating and playing out stories, experimenting with different versions and working with others, and learning about yourself.
-Dramatic Play and Role Play allows children to experiment with eye contact, body language, and tone of voice and get immediate feedback about how others perceive them in a supportive, non-threatening environment in a playful and fun setting so that mistakes don’t feel personal or overwhelming.
+Dramatic Play and Role Play allow children to experiment with eye contact, body language, and tone of voice and get immediate feedback about how others perceive them in a supportive, non-threatening environment in a playful and fun setting so that mistakes don’t feel personal or overwhelming.

 Social Skills developed through Dramatic Play include: